gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 encrypted DTLS 1.3 record.

-An SCTP packet containing an SCTP DTLS chunk SHALL be delivered without delay and SCTP chunk bundling {{RFC9260}} SHALL NOT be performed.
-If a SCTP packet with chunk bundling is received the receiver SHALL ignore any subsequent chunk.
+An SCTP packet containing an SCTP DTLS chunk SHALL be delivered without delay, and SCTP chunk bundling {{RFC9260}} SHALL NOT be performed.

 ## Protected Data Chunk Reception {#data-receiving}